-From the Covid-19 pandemic and its restrictions, Brexit, politics, and changing technology to the ongoing climate and ecological crisis that simply isn’t going away, we as sustainability professionals certainly have a lot to deal with as we strive tirelessly to create a better, greener future for everyone.
+From politics and rising costs to the ongoing climate and ecological crisis, sustainability professionals certainly have a lot to deal with as we strive tirelessly to create a better, greener future for everyone.

 It’s all in our attitude and our mental resilience is fundamental to unlocking our ability to respond effectively to stresses, pressures, risks and adversities.